franck-gaspoz/dotnet-console-app-toolkit/README.md

 # Features

 The toolkit provides functionalities needed to build console applications running in a terminal (WSL/WSL2, cmd.exe, ConEmu, bash, ...) with text interface.
 That includes:
 - <b>a text printer engine </b>that supports <b>print directives</b> allowing to manage console functionalities from text itself, as html would do but with a simplest grammar (that can be configured).
-That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on several APIs like <b>System.Console</b> and <b>VT100</b>.
+That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on several APIs like <b>System.Console</b> and <b> ANSI VT100 / VT52</b>.
 The print directives are available as commands strings, as a command from the integrated shell or from an underlying shell

 - <b>UI controls</b> for displaying texts and graphical characters in a various way and handling user inputs